jinghaihan/termsnap/README.md

 termsnap supports `termsnap.config.ts` for persistent configuration and theme customization.
 You can:

-- Use built-in themes (vitesse, catppuccin, dracula)
+- Use built-in themes (vitesse, catppuccin)
 - Use remote themes from [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes) VSCode directory
 - Create custom themes in `termsnap.config.ts`